 There remain, however, three other criminal cases that concern Guantánamo and espionage: (1) Ahmad F. Mehalba, a civilian interpreter charged with lying about the computer CDs in his baggage which contain classified information from Guantánamo; (2) Army Reserve Col. Jack Farr, charged with improperly transporting secret documents and lying to investigators; and (3) Air Force Senior Airman Ahmad I. al Halabi, my topic here.

-Senior Airman Ahmad Al Halabi is escorted from his arraignment Tuesday, Jan.
-13, at Travis Air Force Base.
-Associated Press/Marcio Jose Sanchez
+Senior Airman Ahmad al Halabi leaving his arraignment at Travis Air Force Base on Jan.
+13, 2004.

 Halabi, a 25-year-old translator of Syrian origins, says he was naturalized as a U.S. citizen after joining the Air Force in January 2000, though this is a disputed matter.
 He spent nine months working as an Arabic language interpreter in Guantánamo and was arrested on July 23, 2003, at Jacksonville Naval Air Station, on his way to his own wedding ceremony in Syria.
 When apprehended, he had 186 unauthorized classified documents on his laptop computer.